stephaniereinders/stephaniereinders_website/content/post/training_testing_sets/training_testing_sets.md

 +++
 title = "Create training and test sets"

+summary = "In this tutorial I show how to create training and test sets using <span style="font-family:Courier">scikit-learn</span> in Python."

 date = "2020-09-30"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.